DEATH PROOFMOVIE REVIEW

 They have angst!
 They have rue!
 And the theater is turning into a morgue (Rue!
 Morgue!
 Rue-Morgue!
 HA! - but seriously).
 Quentin, dude!
 WTF were you thinking?
 You've done SO much better than this!

 A wizened and scarred up old guy named Stuntman Mike shows up (Kurt Russell: THE THING, ESCAPE FROM NEW YORK, BIG TROUBLE IN LITTLE CHINA, BREAKDOWN [A far better hard-core car chase movie]), and things get to clickin' - while they stay with him - as Kurt carries a predatory smile and barely hidden threat.

-Then it CONTINUES to hammer home the point as if they are doing this just to make fun of the innocent in their group.
-This group of friends consists of Zoe Bell (as herself, Uma's fabled stunt woman in KILL BILL also PENNY DREADFUL), Kim (Tracie Thoms: DESCENT), Abernathy (Rosario Dawson: MEN IN BLACK II, SIN CITY), and Lee (Mary Elizabeth Winstead: WOLF LAKE, THE RING TWO, FINAL DESTINATION 3, BLACK CHRISTMAS ).
+Then it CONTINUES to hammer the point home as if they are doing this just to make fun of the innocent in their group.
+This group of friends consists of Zoe Bell (as herself, Uma's fabled stunt woman in KILL BILL also PENNY DREADFUL), Kim (Tracie Thoms: DESCENT ), Abernathy (Rosario Dawson: MEN IN BLACK II, SIN CITY, DESCENT ), and Lee (Mary Elizabeth Winstead: WOLF LAKE, THE RING TWO, FINAL DESTINATION 3, BLACK CHRISTMAS ).
 The gals are being watched by Stuntman Mike, who seems to have been trailing them for sometime, waiting for his moment to appear.
 They are all oblivious to Mike, of course, but that is about to change.

 In the final analysis, most of DEATH PROOF is a drag and not the fun kind.
 Cutting a good 30 minutes out of it would have made for a much better movie and less ass-time in the theater seat.
 It should have lost two reels instead of one.